How To Write a Winning Personal Statement or SOP

 Writing an SOP is not easy

-As a professional writer and essay reviewer, and international op-ed columnist based in the United States for the Hindu group of publications (including as a weekly columnist for the "World View" column for the group's MBA student publication (BusinessLine on Campus), I take my essays seriously.
-Every column I write is edited by a team of professional sub-editors.
-To date, more than 330 columns of mine have been published.
+As a professional writer and essay reviewer, and someone who served as an international op-ed columnist based in the United States for the Hindu group of publications (including as a weekly columnist for the "World View" column for the group's MBA student publication (BusinessLine on Campus) for over 11 years, I take my essays seriously.
+Every column I have written is edited by a team of professional sub-editors.
+To date, more than 650 columns of mine have been published (including editorials for Tipp Insights).

 Over the years, my columns are published largely as originally written, with minor edits to style or format.
 But on three occasions in the last 12 months, I have had to completely re-write my column because it did not meet editorial muster for one or more of eight elements of my submission.
 As described by the English Department at Brown University, an Ivy League school, these are Idea, Motive, Structure, Evidence, Explanation, Coherence, Implication, and Presence.